itgoldio/everscale-walletconnect-jsonrpc/README.md

 Signature of a random message for authentication.
 ##### Parameters:
 1. source_address - message source address;
-2. message - message in base64;
+2. message - some message in base64;
 ##### Returns:
 1. signature - string signature in base64;
 2. pubkey - public key of the wallet's address;
 ##### Example:
 ```
-// Example for MultisigWallet
 // Request
 {
   "id": 1,